garv-shah/brain/content/notes/School Subjects/English Language/Subsystems/Phonetics & Phonology.md

 What is epenthesis? :: Epenthesis is the insertion of an extra sound into a word. **Epenthesis adds a full extra syllable** ^1677146865726
 - Involves the addition of sounds (syllables) where they don't strictly belong.
 For instance, it's common for people to insert a vowel in 'souvlaki' so that it sounds like 'souv-e-laki'.
 And humbling sometimes becomes humb-e-ling.
 ##### Intrusion
 What is intrusion? :: This is where sounds are added between words but is not deliberate, but may be put together as insertion. ^1677146865728

 When two vowel sounds meet, we tend to insert an extra sound which resembles wither a /j/, /w/ or /r/, to mark the transition sound between the two vowels, a device referred to as intrusion.
 - Consonants can also be added, for instance Australians often add r in law and order so that it sounds more like "lor an order".
-#### Metathesis
+#### Metathesis #card
 What is metathesis? :: Metathesis sounds complicated but it's a very common aspect of the English language.
 It is the transposition within a word of its sounds.
 The word "metathesis" comes from the Greek word meaning to transpose.
 It's also known as a permutation. ^1677146865729
 - Ask becomes /arks/
 - Nuclear becomes /nucələer/